rsdoiel/antenna/planet.md

 date: 2025-08-14, from: RTÉ News

-A man who was deported from Ireland to Nigeria earlier this summer has been granted leave to return to Ireland to look again for international protection, effectively overturning his deportation order.
+A man who was deported from Ireland to Nigeria earlier this summer has been granted leave to return to look again for international protection, effectively overturning his deportation order.

 <br>